The Daytrippers: Plot

-After this, they all go back to Sandy’s apartment and Eliza goes in to find a party in progress.
-While waiting, Jo calls Eddie on a payphone, telling Carl that she's checking her machine.
-Carl sees this which prompts an argument in which she says that she hates him.
-At the party, Eliza spots the woman she believes to be Sandy, only to find out that it's not.
-She goes to the roof and sees Louis kissing the real Sandy, who is actually a man.
-He tries to explain as she storms out and the rest of her family is disgusted upon seeing who Sandy really is.
-Rita makes Eliza get in the car, but Jim asks what Eliza wants to do, not Rita.
-They then both tell Rita to shut up.
+Everyone returns to Sandy's apartment, and Eliza enters, planning to confront them.
+She is buzzed in and finds a party in progress.
+While waiting, Jo calls Eddie on a pay phone, lying to Carl that she's checking their answering machine.
+Carl catches her in the lie and they argue, with Jo saying she hates him.
+Eliza spots the woman she believes to be Sandy, only to find out that her name is Monica.
+She goes to the roof and sees Louis kissing the real Sandy, who is a man.
+Louis sees her before she storms out, and the rest of her family is disgusted upon learning of Louis' betrayal.
+Rita pulls Eliza into the car, but Jim asks what Eliza wants to do, not Rita.
+They both tell Rita to shut up.
 Eliza gets out and argues with Louis, eventually storming off again.
-Jo chases after her as the rest of the family stays in the car.
-They talk and the film closes with them walking off into the city.
+Jo chases after her Eliza and comforts her, and they walk off into the city together.